-Containing event times into shorter windows therefore can usually be expected to lead to greater attendance.
+Therefore, controlling event times into shorter windows can usually be expected to lead to more excellent attendance.

 Greater in number

-Don’t mistake shorter events for fewer events, because that is the opposite of what is being observed across networking events currently.
-Between 2017 and 2018, there were 17% more companies organizing 20 or more events per year, and there is no indication that this trend is slowing down anytime soon.
+Don't mistake shorter events for fewer events because that is the opposite of what is currently observed across networking events.
+Between 2017 and 2018, 17% more companies organized 20 or more events per year, and there is no indication that this trend is slowing down anytime soon.

-Many smaller companies will fall well short of the 20-event mark, of course, but the general point still stands.
-If you’re going to host events at all, it’s becoming more and more common to host multiple in the same year.
+Of course, many smaller companies will fall well short of the 20-event mark, but the general point still stands.
+If you're going to host events at all, it's becoming more and more common to host multiple in the same year.

-Staying in touch with this networking development means splitting your event planning up for the year, even if that isn’t what you would normally do.
-Don’t pour all your time and resources into just one event, but instead plan for several.
+Staying in touch with this networking development means splitting your event planning up for the year, even if that isn't what you would typically do.
+Don't pour all your time and resources into just one occasion, but instead plan for several.

-Space them out throughout the year to capture different audience at different times and maximize the variety in your contact lists.
-Doing this not only aligns better with attendee expectations, but might also give you some extra opportunities for lucrative long-term networking that builds over the course of multiple event invitations.
+Space them out throughout the year to capture a different audience at different times and maximize the variety in your contact lists.
+Doing this not only aligns better with attendee expectations but might also give you some extra opportunities for lucrative long-term networking that builds throughout multiple event invitations.

 Better supported by technology

-There are countless things we no longer do because technology has rendered them pointless.
+We no longer do countless things because technology has rendered them pointless.